Can You Take Out Multiple SBA Loans?

 Yet, SBA loans are usually harder to qualify for, since the SBA has strict borrowing requirements.
 For example, you’ll need to have an excellent personal credit score and show solid business financials to be approved.
 You may also be required to pledge personal assets as collateral, such as your home or business equipment.

-Lenders are often more willing to underwrite loans backed by the SBA, since their stringent application process tends to reduce the risk that the borrower won’t repay their debt.
+Lenders are often more willing to underwrite loans backed by the SBA, since their stringent loan application process tends to reduce the risk that the borrower won’t repay their debt.
 In fact, over $24 billion in SBA loans were approved in fiscal year 2019.

-Types of SBA Loans:
+The Types of SBA Loans:

 SBA loans are offered through three main programs: 7(a), CDC/504, and microloans.